lucascompython/CritLang/README.md

 ## Known Bugs
 Right now you can't use arrays inside arrays nor inside dictionaries and vice versa.
+This will be fixed in the next update.

 ## License
 This project is licensed under the GPL3 license.